The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 How should I take Tirosint?

-Tirosint works best if you take it on an empty stomach, at least 30 minutes before breakfast.
+Tirosint works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 Swallow the tablet or capsule whole, with a full glass (8 ounces) of water.
 The Tirosint tablet may dissolve very quickly and could swell in your throat.

 It may take several weeks before your body starts to respond to Tirosint.
 Keep using this medicine even if you feel well.
 You may need to use this medicine for the rest of your life.

 You may need frequent medical tests.
 Tell any doctor, dentist, or surgeon who treats you that you are using Tirosint.

 Store at room temperature away from moisture and heat.